syminical/BeyondMD-dockerized-Django-Postgres-Twilio-App/documentation/userStories.md

 ---
 ## Tasks
 1. ### __As a user, I want to add new tasks to my list, so that I can keep track of them.__
+    - _Implemented in /list.
+There is a form at the top to enter task text and add it to the list._
 2. ### __As a user, I want to mark tasks as completed, so that I can tell what I need to work on.__
     - _Implemented in /list.
 Each task now has a toggle button to mark completion._
 3. ### __As a user, I want to edit tasks, so that I can fix mistakes.__